GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 #### Modules

-Inline modules should never generate a "jump to definition" link, only a "jump to documentation" one.
+Inline modules will never generate a "jump to definition" link, only a "jump to documentation" one.
 However, other modules will behave as follows: if they are private and the `--document-private-items` is not in use, they will generate a "jump to definition" link.
 Otherwise they will generate a "jump to documentation" link.

 #### Paths

-Any part of a path which isn't a keyword should get a link.
+Any part of a path which isn't a keyword will get a link.
 So for example:

 ```rust
 use crate::foo::bar{self, Type};
 ```

-In this one, `foo`, `bar` and `Type` should get a link.
+In this one, `foo`, `bar` and `Type` will get a link.

 ```rust
 let x = X::Y::Z;
 ```

-In this one, `X`, `Y` and `Z` should get a link.
+In this one, `X`, `Y` and `Z` will get a link.

+## Cross-crate links

+Some issues that can appear when generate cross-crate links is to link to non-existent locations.
+For example, if a version your crate depends on when published is yanked, your links (not just source code links but also links in documentation) will target non-existent pages and will result in 404 or "file not found" if local.

+A discussion about this suggested to instead add a new argument in the URL (`?source=true`) which would automatically click on the source link of the item on its documentation page.
+The problem is that private elements (unless the documentation is generated with `--document-private-items`) don't have a documentation page, which reduces the possibilities of this solution quite a lot.
+This fix would also only worked on web platform implementing it as it requires a server to pick a compatible version (in the semver meaning) for this crate.
+Another problem is: what to do if there is no compatible version (in the semver meaning still) available?
+For example, if there was only a `0.15` version published, `0.14.x` and `0.16.y` are not compatible to it.
+Then it would very likely just don't redirect and leave the user on the 404 page.

+The idea here would be to follow the current URL strategy in use for cross-crate items: generate a URL relative to the root path.
+If `--extern-html-root-url` isn't used, then the root-path is the one provided to rustdoc where to build documentation.

+This is somewhat the same answer for `cargo --no-deps`: unless rustdoc actually checks if the dependencies' locations are empty or not, there is no way for rustdoc to know if they're present.
+As such, it should simply assume that they are present and generate links for them as it does for the foreign items in the documentation pages.

 ## UI